 Benefits of ETFE

-ETFE films can be highly transparent (from 90% to 95%) and allow for the passing of UVs which are responsible for the promotion of photsynthesis, thus facilitating growth.
+ETFE films can be highly transparent (from 90% to 95%) and allow for the passing of UVs which are responsible for the promotion of photosynthesis, thus facilitating growth.
 As a result of UV transparency, the film will not discolour or weaken structurally over time.

 Due to the lightweight nature of ETFE, substructure support systems and concrete foundations can be designed more efficiently.
 ETFE systems also provide ample natural daylighting, thus minimising energy costs by lowering the demand for indoor lighting.

-ETFE film systems can incorporate a number of frit patterns on one or more multiple layers to alter thier solar performance.
+ETFE film systems can incorporate a number of frit patterns on one or more multiple layers to alter solar performance.
 The film is printed with various standard or custom patterns.
 Some typical patterns are: